 According to Article 27 of the Mining Act, extraction activities shall be carried out under an approved technical operation plan.
-This means that the candidate, in order to obtain the final permission, must prepare a detailed technical operation plan that sets out the intended mining activity, including plans pollution in Eszak-Magyarorszag from coal can be generally characterised as low and the effects can be detected mainly within or close proximity to the mine sites and power plants in question.
+This means that the candidate, in order to obtain the final permission, must prepare a detailed technical operation plan that sets out the intended mining activity, including plans for land, forest and water use, and schedule of technical works/operations in the area concerned.
+The plan needs to demonstrate that all extraction procedures will be carried out in full compliance with technical safety, health, mineral reserve management, water management and environmental natural and land remediation requirements.